63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 These instructions assume you have an AWS account, AWS CLI, SAM, and profile configuration set up.
 They also assume a Linux-like environment and CLI.
 On Windows you can use Git Bash or Windows Subsystem for Linux (WSL).
 And finally, you should have a familiarity with AWS CLI, SAM, and git.

-## Quick Start: Install and Set Up
+## Install and Set Up

-> **If you are the administrator** of the AWS account (or you are managing a personal AWS account and config repo) and have not yet configured or set-up CloudFormation roles for the developer user accounts, see [Set Up AWS Account and Config Repo](./docs/01-Set-Up-AWS-Account-and-Config-Repo.md).
-Then instruct your developers on the proper parameters to use.
+> **If you are the administrator** of of the AWS account (either personal or organization) perform the following first: [Set Up AWS Account and Config Repo](./docs/01-Set-Up-AWS-Account-and-Config-Repo.md).

 **If you are a developer** your organization should already have the configuration repository established.
-Obtain necessary information about the repository location, Prefix to use, and other requirements from your administrator.
+Obtain necessary information about the repository location, prefix, cf bucket, and other requirements from your administrator.

 1. Clone this repository from your organization's version control system
 2. Make scripts executable